AvivDavid23/Pstring/README.md

 In main function.
 I can two Pstrings.
 For each one I scan his length first and than the string itself.
 Afterwards, I take the first byte of the length and put it after the string on the stack frame.

 After the scanning, I scan an integer, which will be a choice for the switch-case in func_select.s.
-Main calls run_func with the coice as a int, and two pointers to the pstrings
+Main calls run_func with the choice as a integer, and two pointers to the pstrings

 # func_select.s:
 In function run_func, there is a swtich-case where each case(50 - 54) calls a different function from pstring.s and works on the pstrings.